 - Summarize with bullet lists instead of large text fields.

 - Position important information at either the beginning or end of texts.

-- Use active verbs instead of the passive form commonly used in German - English readers interpret the passive form to be overly formal and impersonal.
+- Use active verbs instead of the passive form commonly used in German.
+English-speaking readers interpret the passive form to be overly formal and impersonal.

-- Address your readers directly.
-This is easy to do in English, since English readers do not distinguish between a formal and informal “you”.
+Address your readers directly.
+This is easy to do in English, since there is no difference between a formal and an informal “you”.

 What’s in it for me?

-English readers want to know what advantages they stand to gain.
+Readers want to know what advantages they stand to gain and why the topic is relevant for them.
 The casual reader is less interested in image cultivation and specific informational details.

 How to structure your text

 Structure your text so it helps your audience concentrate on important information, understand it quickly and respond accordingly.

 - Get the attention of your target groups – e.g. with suitable photos and headings.